parabola949/slate/source/index.html.md

 ## Deploying units

-> Deploy 5 normal units at each deploy point with a 100ms click delay and 1000ms delay between points then wait 1000ms
+> deploy 5 normal units at each deploy point with a 100ms click delay and 1000ms delay between points then wait 1000ms

 ```c#
 if (attackUnits.Any())